Affinity Publisher

-Affinity Publisher is discontinued desktop publishing application developed by Serif for macOS, Microsoft Windows and iPadOS.
+Affinity Publisher is a discontinued desktop publishing application developed by Serif for macOS, Microsoft Windows and iPadOS.

 Developed as a successor to Serif’s PagePlus and first released in 2019, Affinity Publisher was part of a suite alongside Affinity Designer and Affinity Photo, respectively a vector graphics editor and raster graphics editor.

 Affinity used a perpetual license model.
 In 2025, following the purchase of Serif by Canva in 2024, it was replaced by the freemium Affinity application, bundling layout, vector and raster features together.

 Overview

 Affinity Publisher serves as a successor to Serif's own PagePlus software, which the company discontinued in August 2017 to focus on the Affinity product range.
-It has been described as an alternative to Adobe InDesign, due to its primary focus on desktop publishing workflows for both printed and online media, including common features from this industry, such as master pages, OpenType support, linked text frames, and end-to-end support for the CMYK color model.
+It has been described as an alternative to Adobe InDesign, due to its primary focus on desktop publishing workflows for both printed and online media, including common features from this industry, such as master pages, OpenType support, linked text frames, and end-to-end support for the CMYK colour model.

 In addition to its own, smaller set of native editing features, the native vector and raster functionality of Affinity Designer and Affinity Photo can be used to edit content directly within Affinity Publisher when they are installed on the same device ("StudioLink").